javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 * `productionCards` contains the cards that the user wants to use for production.
 * `fromWarehouse` indicates the resources that should be taken from the warehouse.
 * `fromLootchest` indicates the resources that should be taken from the lootchest.
-* `fromExtraStorage1` and `fromExtraStorage2` indicate the resource that should be taken from the extra storage supplied by an active leader card of StorageType.
+* `fromExtraStorage1` and `fromExtraStorage2` indicate the resource that should be taken from the extra storage supplied by an active leader card of StorageAbility.
 * `boostAbilityCards` contains the leader cards of type BoostAbility that will be used during production.
-* `outputLeader` contains all the BoostAbility leaderCards outputs as a list of resources.
+* `outputLeader` contains all the BoostAbility leaderCards outputs of player's choice as a list of resources.
 * `basicProduction` indicates if the user would like to use the standard production given by the game board.
 * `outputBasic` indicates the type of Resource the user wants to receive from basicProduction.